awoojs/awoo/README.md

 To install all of the development dependencies required for testing and such, you can just run `npm install`.

+There's a couple of convenience npm scripts that help you when working on `weh`.
+To run linters and tests, run `npm test`.
+To only run tests, run `npm run ava`.
+If you want to watch your test files and rerun when they change, run `npm run ava:watch`.

 ## How does it compare?

 This section is a little bit about how `weh` compares to other static site